 You are likely to get a better response if you share your anxieties rather than laying down the law.
 Even if young adults won’t admit it, they probably feel a bit apprehensive about staying safe on new territory.
 Be honest about what worries you, and explain that while you may be over-anxious that’s part of your job as a parent, and discuss what could make you feel better.
 If you are calm, honest – and avoid referring to horror stories you’ve been told or read in the paper – it should sink in, even if they roll their eyes.

-A practical and inspiring guide to adjusting to life after your children leave home.
+Newly updated, The Empty Nest is an uplifting, practical and inspiring guide to adjusting to life after your children leave home.

 More than half a million parents confront the empty nest for the first time each year.
 It is one of the most challenging phases of parenting, often creating feelings of loss, lack of purpose and crisis of identity which can lead to depression.
 Yet it receives little recognition.
 And contrary to popular opinion it doesn't only affect women who've put their careers on hold: working mothers and fathers suffer too.
 Equally, it can be a period of liberation and discovery of new challenges, when marriages long overstressed by childcare can be rejuvenated.

 The Empty Nest includes case studies documenting a wide range of experiences of parents living through an empty nest; expert comment and advice; plenty of practical ideas, inspiration and tips.
 This encouraging, empowering books helps you to focus on the positive as well as how to handle the changing relationship with your children to ensure a fulfilling and good relationship going forward, an area of parenting often ignored.